mrSnow-tr/PortaLink/README.md

 # 📌 Disclaimer

-PortaLink is a networking and file-sharing tool.
+Sharelink is a networking and file-sharing tool.

 The author does not control what users choose to expose through it.